tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 As with the previous case, you'll want to go ahead and release these restraints.
 While remodelling this area, you'll probably also notice a few symmetry clashes.
-If you want to fix these (and it's clear that it's the symmetry-related atoms that are wrong), stop your simulation then hover over one of the offending symmetry atoms to get the chain ID and residue number.
-Then do "view #1/{chain ID}:{residue number}" to go there and fix it before moving on.
+If you want to fix these (and it's clear that it's the symmetry-related atoms that are wrong), stop your simulation then double-click on one of the offending symmetry atoms to select and centre the view on its "real" equivalent, allowing you to start a local simulation to fix it before moving on.
 Don't be afraid to use a few judicious position restraints if the local density is poor.

 Anyway, keep on working your way through until the table is empty.
 This